Assessment and Reporting

 - Expected: Secure in the majority of the end of year expectations.

-- Mastery: Secure in almost all or all the end of year expectations and is able to use and apply their knowledge and skills confidently
+- Greater Depth: Secure in almost all or all the end of year expectations and is able to use and apply their knowledge and skills confidently

 Key Stage 1